ray-project/ray/doc/source/tune/api/schedulers.rst

     which will let your model know about the new resources assigned.
 You can also obtain the current trial resources by calling ``Trainable.trial_resources``.

-* If you are using the functional API for tuning, the current trial resources can be obtained by calling `tune.get_trial_resources()` inside the training function.
+* If you are using the functional API for tuning, get the current trial resources obtained by calling `tune.get_trial_resources()` inside the training function.
     The function should be able to :ref:`load and save checkpoints <tune-function-trainable-checkpointing>` (the latter preferably every iteration).